moneycle/moneycle.github.io/_posts/2015-07-30-building-a-bridge-to-social-security.markdown

 and use an expense multiplier of 30 which corresponds to a 3.33% withdrawal rate.

-While this kind of rule is a great rule of thumb for giving people an idea of how much money they will need to save, it tends to ignore the future income that you will earn from a future income stream such as social security or a pension[^2].
+While this kind of rule is a great rule of thumb for giving people an idea of how much money they will need to save, it tends to ignore the income that you will earn from a future income stream such as social security or a pension[^2].
 In the early retirement circles the effects of social security tend to be ignored perhaps because it seems like far-off and insignificant event.
 But the effects